Your Push Notification Was Delivered. Your Message Was Not.

 The result is a notification that arrives technically but fails emotionally.
 The user sees it, senses that it is not quite for them, and swipes it away.

 Do that enough times, and the app trains Turkish users to ignore it.
+That is not a simple copy issue.
+It is a product-language failure that needs software localization thinking, because the message is part of the user experience.

 Why Turkish Changes the Risk